Page Size, Speed and Bandwidth consumption

 Page size

 Webpage size refers to the total amount of data that needs to be loaded when a user visits a particular webpage online.
-It is typically measured in kilobytes (KB) or megabytes (MB) and includes all the elements that make up the webpage, such as text, images, videos, scripts, stylesheets, and other resources.
+It is typically measured in kilobytes (KB) or megabytes (MB) and includes all the elements that make up the webpage, such as text, images, videos, scripts, style-sheets, and other resources.

 A smaller webpage size is generally desirable because it leads to faster loading times for users, especially those with slower internet connections or using mobile devices.